SansGuidon/bookmarks/README.md

 > To a very large extent, [your productivity is a result of what you choose to work on](https://yosefk.com/blog/10x-more-selective.html).
 Keep things perceived as easy out of that list.
 When you can't, postponing an "easy" thing can make it both "harder" and smaller.
 * [Yossi Kreinin aka wetware](https://yosefk.com/blog/10x-more-selective.html) - (2013) 10x more selective
 > So I believe, having authored a lot of code that went down the toilet, that you don't get productive by working as much as by not working – not on stuff that is likely to get thrown away.
+* [Clive Thompson](https://www.wired.com/story/to-do-apps-failed-productivity-tools/) - (2021) Hundreds of Ways to Get S#!+ Done—and We Still Don’t | You want to be productive.
+Software wants to help.
+But even with a glut of tools claiming to make us all into taskmasters, we almost never master our tasks. | to-do apps failed us

 ## Communication
 * [Bohm Dialogue](https://en.m.wikipedia.org/wiki/Bohm_Dialogue) - (also known as Bohmian Dialogue or "Dialogue in the Spirit of David Bohm") is a freely flowing group conversation in which participants attempt to reach a common understanding, experiencing everyone's point of view fully, equally and nonjudgementally.[1]
 This can lead to new and deeper understanding.
 The purpose is to solve the communication crises that face society,[2] and indeed the whole of human nature and consciousness.